ebroadwater/nodejs-weather/README.md

 # nodejs-weather
 Practice using Node.js, Express, and Pug.

-Simple weather website that allows displays the forecast (current, hourly, daily) for the inputed location.
+Simple weather website that displays the forecast (current, hourly, daily) for the inputed location.

 Interacts with external APIs: